octokit/octokit.js/README.md

         "user-agent": "My-Cool-GitHub-App" // GitHub is happy with a unique user agent },
     followRedirects: false, // default: true; there's currently an issue with non-get redirects, so allow ability to disable follow-redirects
-    includePreview: true // default: false; includes accept headers to allow use of stuff under preview period });
+});
 github.users.getFollowingForUser({
     // optional: